spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

-# Health pick-up tutorial
+# Add your first feature: A Health Pick-up tutorial for the FPS Starter Project

 ![In-game view of the health pickup prefab]({{assetRoot}}assets/health-pickups-tutorial/health-pickup-visible-1.png)

 <%(TOC)%>

-Before starting this tutorial, make sure you have followed the [Get started guide]({{urlRoot}}/content/get-started/get-started).
+Before starting this tutorial, make sure you have followed the [Get started]({{urlRoot}}/content/get-started/get-started) guide which sets up the FPS Starter Project.
+This tutorial follows on from the _Get Started_ guide.

-## What will be covered?
+## What does the tutorial cover?

-As part of this tutorial, we implement a simple health pack pickup granting health to players who walk over it.
-The amount of health granted is fixed and the health pack is consumed through use, respawning a little later.
+As part of this tutorial, you implement a simple health pack pick-up which grants health to players who walk over it.
+The amount of health granted is fixed and players consume the health pack through use; it then respawns a little later in play.

-To implement this feature we:
+To implement this feature you:

 * Define a new health pack entity and its data.
-* Add health pack entities to the snapshot so they appear in the world.
+* Add health pack entities to the [snapshot]({{urlRoot}}/content/glossary#snapshot) so they appear in the [SpatialOS world]({{urlRoot}}/content/glossary#spatialos-world).
 * Write pick-up logic to let health packs grant health to players.

-## Opening the FPS starter project in Unity Engine
+## Open the FPS Starter Project in your Unity Editor

-Most of your interactions with the SpatialOS GDK will be from within the Unity Engine editor.
+Most of your interactions with the SpatialOS GDK will be from within the Unity Editor.

-From your Unity Engine file browser, open the `workers/unity` directory inside the FPS starter project to get started.
+To get started, from your Unity Editor's file browser, open the `workers/unity` directory inside the FPS Starter Project.

-## Defining a new entity type
+## Define a new entity type

 Every SpatialOS entity consists of SpatialOS components, defined in the project's [schema]({{urlRoot}}/content/glossary#schema).

-Existing entities in the FPS starter project, such as the `Player` entity type, have components for movement, health, shooting and other mechanics.
+Existing entities in the FPS Starter Project, such as the `Player` entity type, have components for movement, health, shooting and other mechanics.
 The project is constructed from GDK packages, such as the `SpatialOS GDK Health` package, which you can open from within the Unity project.
 In many of these packages you will find a `schema` folder, with files like `health.schema`.

 ### Entity components